 It’s exciting finding new businesses and flavours on the shelves.
 I’m guessing avid craft beer drinkers experience the same delight when they cross off another flavour on apps like Untappd.
 In writing this post, I wondered if there was a cider equivalent to the popular beer app.
 I’ve since found an app by Cider Expert and downloaded it.
 Other than trying out this app, I’ll be using the Ontario Cider Trail I created on Google My Maps, shown above, to keep track of each cidery that I visit.

-I’ll be sharing snippits of the Ontario Cider Trail adventures on Instagram, with a story highlight created in case you miss the real time shenanigangs.
+I’ll be sharing snipits of the Ontario Cider Trail adventures on Instagram, with a story highlight created in case you miss the real time shenanigangs.
 For in-depth information on the people behind the businesses, the process, and the ciders for sale, stay tuned to the blog and sign up for the newsletter where I’ll share travel tips, discounts, and freebies.
+Check out the first cidery feature in the series, Thornbury Craft Cider.